 These characters are attributable to the position of his vineyards at about 400 metres above sea level in the village of Vergne in the commune of Barolo.
 G.D.
 Vajra was established in 1972 and named after Aldo’s father, Giuseppe Domenico.
 Aldo has been gradually increasing the area under vine to 40 hectares, of which 10 are Nebbiolo for Barolo, located in such strategic spots as Bricco delle Viole, Fossati, La Volta and Coste di Vergne.
 A traditionalist, Aldo adheres to old-style winemaking methods, though blends these with new techniques, such as temperature controlled fermentation, to produce such superbly elegant wines.

-The grapes for this wine are grown in three different vineyards: Fossati which faces south-east and is planted between 1969 - 2004; Coste di Vergne which faces south-west, planted in 1995 and the 180º east-west vineyard of La Volta, planted between 1998 - 2000.
+The grapes for this wine are grown in three different vineyards: Fossati, which faces south-east and was planted between 1969 - 2004; Coste di Vergne, which faces south-west, planted in 1995; and the 180º east-west vineyard of La Volta, planted between 1998 - 2000.
 The vineyards are located at 400-440 metres above sea level and are all in the Commune of Barolo.
 Sustainable viticulture is used on all the vineyards and there is no irrigation.
 Training is by mixed guyot and a green harvest usually takes place according to vigour and the climate during the growing season.

 The long, snowy winter resulted in a delay in budding, while the cool spring ensured a late growing season.
 Rainfall during spring and summer was more frequent than average, especially in March, May and June.
 The resulting generous water reserves led to continuous plant growth, giving luxuriant canopies and grass.
 "The 2010 wines are a jump into both the past and future of Piemonte," says Giuseppe Vaira.
 "They offer a return to balanced fruit, a savoury mid-palate and a racy, long finish.
 Nebbiolo is tight yet disclosing a wide aromatic spectrum already."